pedro-hs/checkbox.sh/README.md

 - Select all or unselect all
 - Pagination
 - Optional Vim keybinds
+- A .sh file with approximately 500 lines
 - Show selected options counter for multiple options
 - Show custom message
 - Show current option index and options amount